For immediate release

 Dr. Bell is president of the Hennepin Health Foundation at Hennepin County Medical Center in Minneapolis.
 Prior to this position, he served as the president of the American Alliance of Museums from 2007 to 2015 and president and CEO of the Minneapolis Heart Institute Foundation at Abbott Northwestern from 1995 to 2005.
 He received his DVM from the University of Minnesota and is a board-certified veterinary oncologist.
-Dr. Bell has served on various boards, including Connecticut College, advisory board of the James Ford Bell Museum of Natural History, Associates of the James Ford Bell Library at the UMN, and served as chair of the board of the Minneapolis Institute of Art.
+Dr. Bell has served on various boards, including Connecticut College, advisory board of the James Ford Bell Museum of Natural History, Associates of the James Ford Bell Library at the University of Minnesota, and served as chair of the board of the Minneapolis Institute of Art.

 Judge Michael J. Davis, Minneapolis

 Judge Davis was appointed by President Clinton and took the oath of office on March 30, 1994.
 He was chief judge of the district of Minnesota from 2008 to 2015 and the first African American federal judge in Minnesota.
 Judge Davis has been an adjunct professor at the University of Minnesota Law School and has lectured at Oxford University and the FBI Academy.
 Judge Davis serves on the board of the University of Minnesota Foundation, Legal Rights Center, Neighborhood Justice Center, Macalester College Board of Counselors for Equal Justice Works, and is an advisory board member of the Jack Mason Law and Democracy Initiative, a project of Books for Africa.